fs-bullard/image-processing/README.md

 Most of the work was done during Summer 2022; I was interested in both image processing and improving my Python skills, and ended up building this.

 I'd encourage anyone seeing this to visit the website (linked above), but here is a quick overview.
-I go into more detail in the [about section](https://toonoisy.co.uk/about).

 ## Overview